jgresl/trump-bot/README.md

   3. Navigate to the source directory: `cd src`
   4. Start the server: `node server.js`
   5. Start the bot: `node Slack.js`
+  6. Go once again to the `event subscriptions` page of the slack app creation site
+  7. Enter a `request url`.
+This will look like `https://your-server/slack/events`.
+Note that by default the app listens on port 16000
+  8. Select `save changes`
+  9. You should now be able to talk to trump in the channel you added him to by preceeding your message with `@trumpbot`

 ## Sample Output
 Check out [this example file](testedoutput.txt) for sample output.